rwtodd/small_programs_2018/random_sentence/README.md

 I ran across Peter Norvig's page [comparing lisp and python][1], and wanted to see how a scala version would look.
-Then, for extra fun, I made a c++ version and a Rust version (non-tree only).
+Then, for extra fun, I made a Rust version and a c++ version (the latter doesn't do the tree part--only sentence gen).

 I think they turned out
 pretty well.
-In scala, the biggest difference is that I have to define what I mean by "Tree" for the type system's benefit.
-Otherwise, I was easily able to match the grammar definition syntax provided by Norvig's idiomatic python example:
+In scala and Rust, the biggest difference is that I have to define what I mean by "Tree" for the type system's benefit.

+In scala and c++, I was easily able to approximate the grammar definition syntax provided by Norvig's idiomatic python example:

 Python: